Welcome from the Chair

 The Department of Psychiatry was created in 1938.
 In 2002, the Temple University Health System consolidated its behavioral health services and moved them to a facility primarily dedicated to psychiatric care, Temple University Hospital Episcopal Campus (TUH-EC).
 TUH-EC also provides a medical Emergency Department, Sub-acute Inpatient Medicine, Radiology, Primary Care, and many outpatient specialty offices to the North Philadelphia neighborhood.

 Clinical psychiatric services at TUH-EC include:

-- Crisis Response Center – The crisis response center is the busiest emergency psychiatry service in Philadelphia.
-Included in the crisis center is a 23-hour bed program, which boasts an 85% inpatient-care diversion rate
+- Crisis Response Center – The crisis response center at TUH-EC is the busiest emergency psychiatry service in Philadelphia.

 Additionally, TUH-EC has a 21-bed sub-acute medical unit, a full emergency room staffed by the Emergency Medicine Department of Lewis Katz School of Medicine which sees approximately 50,000 visits a year, laboratory and radiology services, and a host of outpatient medical services.

 Clinical services at Temple University Hospital (TUH), a 721-bed tertiary care academic medical center, include:

 - Outpatient Psychosomatic Medicine - Our outpatient psychosomatic medicine clinic offers a holistic approach to the identification and management of psychosomatic disorders.
 The program focuses on treating psychiatric disorders in patients with comorbid medical or neurological disorders as well as identifying behaviors due to medical conditions and medications.

 The Department of Psychiatry is involved in collaborative, multidisciplinary research efforts throughout Lewis Katz School of Medicine, the University, and with members of our Adjunct Faculty.